Trachoma

 What to expect from your doctor

-- Have you ever had a similar problem?
+- Have you ever had a similar issue?

 - When did you first begin experiencing symptoms?